FOSDEM/stands-website/README.md

 We've created four video events you can upload to (1 video per event).
 If you need more, let us know.

-On the schedule tab in Pentabarf, you'll find a field called _Pre-recorded Video Upload URL_.
+On the _Schedule_ tab in Pentabarf, you'll find a field called _Pre-recorded Video Upload URL_.
 Go to that link (you'll have to copy & paste) to upload the video.

 You'll have to wait a few minutes while the script transcodes the video.
-You can check the progress at [upload.video.fosdem.org/overview](https://upload.video.fosdem.org/overview) (select "Stand recordings" and search for your project - you'll find 4 video's - check the one you uploaded).
+You can check the progress at [upload.video.fosdem.org/overview](https://upload.video.fosdem.org/overview) (select _Stand recordings_ and search for your project - you'll find 4 video's - check the one you uploaded).

-As soon as it says "preview" on the overview, go back to Pentabarf, go to the schedule tab and check the field called _Video Review URL_.
+As soon as it says _preview_ on the overview, go back to Pentabarf, go to the schedule tab and check the field called _Video Review URL_.
 Go to that link to check your video, and if it is OK, confirm it (if it is not, you can upload a new version).

 Wait a few more minutes (30 or so) while it is pushed to our CDN.